 Magnolia Warblers are small songbirds.
 They have narrow, long tails and small bills.
 Adult males have distinctive black streaking and black masks.

 Males have yellow throats, yellow bellies, gray and black plumage above, and wide white wing patches.
 Females have gray heads, white eyerings, 2 white wing bars, and a faint gray band on the neck.

 The tails are white at the base and black at the tip.

-Dickcissels are compact, sparrowlike birds.
+Dickcissels are compact, sparrowlike birds who are known for their bright yellow coloring.
 They have short tails, thick, large bills, and full chests.
 Adult males have yellow faces and chests, grayish heads, and a bold black V on the neck.

 The shoulders are reddish-brown, and the back is gray and brown.
 Females look similar but lack the black V on the throat and have a more muted pattern.